007 MAGAZINE - The World's Foremost James Bond Resource!

 1st day of shooting Palisadoes Airport Dr. No (1962) | Terence Young and Chris Blackwell at Morgan's Harbour Hotel

 ABOVE: (left) Shooting on Dr. No begins at Palisadoes Airport on Tuesday January 16, 1962 with Sean Connery, Reggie Carter (playing chauffeur Mr. Jones) and his sister-in-law Marguerite LeWars [not pictured].
-Also pictured is one of the two BOAC Air Stewardesses played by Margaret Ellery and Hilary Farish. (right) Location manager Chris Blackwell with director Terence Young on location at the Morgan's Harbour Hotel at Port Royal in Kingston during the second week of filming.
+Margaret Ellery and Hilary Farish were initially cast by Terence Young (and paid £5 each), but because of the production ‘falling out’ with BOAC the airline tie-in was changed to Pan Am, and two Pan Am hostesses were used instead (although in the film they are carrying BOAC bags and appear to be wearing BOAC uniforms).
+Margaret Ellery and Hilary Farish are never seen in the finished film, although the scene was originally shot with them. (right) Location manager Chris Blackwell with director Terence Young on location at the Morgan's Harbour Hotel at Port Royal in Kingston during the second week of filming.

 Shooting on Dr. No began at Palisadoes Airport on Tuesday January 16, 1962, where the scenes of Sean Connery as James Bond being photographed by ‘freelance’, Marguerite LeWars (Miss Jamaica 1961) were filmed.
 The character of the girl photographer appeared in the Ian Fleming novel DR. NO as Annabel Chung, but was not named in the film.
 In the main titles her billing reads ‘Margaret Le Wars’, but the end credits she is correctly listed as Marguerite LeWars.
 Work continued throughout the day, but progress was slow as the crew were trying to film in an operational airport, which resulted in many delays as passengers arrived and departed.
 Jack Lord arrived late at the location and his scenes were rearranged due to the position of the sun.
 At the end of day once the production had completed eight camera setups it resulted in one-minute and 56 seconds of useable footage.
 At 5.40pm the production was already half-a-day behind schedule.
 The vehicles used in the airport scene (Leiter’s car and two taxis) were arranged for by location manager Chris Blackwell.
 Born in England, Blackwell moved to Jamaica with his parents soon after his birth in 1937.
 His mother Blanche was a close friend and sometime mistress of Ian Fleming, and with her husband Joseph had provided the funding to enable Chris Blackwell to form Island Records in 1958.
 In 1976 Chris Blackwell purchased Ian Fleming’s former Jamaican home ‘Goldeneye’ from reggae musician Bob Marley, and turned the estate into a luxury hotel.